HELPS FROM ARTICLES AND CONFERENCE NOTES

 - Highlight the list in EVERNOTE, right-click, and Export as Multiple Web Pages (.html)

-- This forms a folder named with the note's name for each note and containing the file and a png file (photo) of the page from EVERNOTE.
+- This forms folders named for the notes and each containing the file and a png file (photo) of the EVERNOTE page

-- Find where the collection is in the "over"-folder you exported it to
+- Sort the results by the path and find where the collection is in the "over"-folder you exported to

 - Highlight all of the pdf's or doc's, etc., and move them to where you want them